Is your area flooded? Here’s what to do

 - iMAP: View custom online maps using King County data, including parcels, floodway, and floodplain boundaries

-- Visit our Historical Flooding page for more information on how to use iMAP
+- Visit the Historical Flooding page for more information on how to use iMAP

 During a flood, be careful around power lines and electrical appliances